 Third level of Kawasan Falls

-Overall, it was an overwhelming feeling of fatigue and joy for making it up and down the challenging mountains of Cebu.
+Overall, it was an overwhelming feeling of fatigue and joy to make it up and down the challenging mountains of Cebu.
 I also ruined my favorite shoes.
 Good thing my friend brought along some masking tape from the hospital, so thank you, nurse!
 They don't just take good care of you when you're sick; they can even cure shoe problems.

 Have fun and be safe ^__^